kameelkas/k-kasumu/README.md

 # Personal Portfolio

-This is my developer portfolio, showcasing my projects, skills, and background.
-It's a modern, responsive site that doubles as my online resume and a way to contact me.
+This is my personal and developer portfolio, showcasing my projects, skills, activities and background.
+It's a modern, responsive site that doubles a less formal online resume and a way to contact me!

 ## Tech Stack